Inspire Education's news

 Bookkeeping is a popular profession in Australia.
 It has all the advantages of being a semi-professional ‘white collar’ career.
-At the same time if offers you opportunities to start your own business, work from home and have a long term career in the bookkeeping and accounting industry.
+At the same time, it offers you opportunities to start your own business, work from home and have a long term career in the bookkeeping and accounting industry.

-- • With one year of relevant experience and a Certificate IV in Bookkeeping or Accounting, you can become a registered BAS Agent and provide valuable BAS services as a contract bookkeeper.
+1. With one year of relevant experience and a Certificate IV in Accounting and Bookkeeping, you can become a registered BAS Agent and provide valuable BAS services as a contract bookkeeper.

 How to Become a Bookkeeper